LeMax95/Student-DB-Management-C-/README.md

 Clone the repository and compile the C++ code using a suitable compiler.
 Ensure the necessary dependencies are installed.

-## Contributing
+## Notes

-Contributions to the project are welcome.
-Feel free to fork the repository, make improvements, and submit pull requests.
+This project is intended as a demonstration of C++ programming skills.
+Feel free to contribute or provide feedback for improvement.